-Even where there is capital protection, the deduction of fees and charges could mean you could get less than you put in.
+Even where there is capital protection, the deduction of fees and charges could mean you could get back less than you put in.

-Structured deposits and structured investment products with some capital protection are often purchased by customers looking for alternatives to savings accounts and other deposit-based products.
+Structured deposits, and structured investment products with some capital protection, are often purchased by customers looking for alternatives to savings accounts or other deposit-based products.

 It is important that you take the time to understand and assess the product you’re thinking of buying before investing.
 Complex products do not necessarily offer better returns than simpler ones, such as fixed-term deposits.

-You can find out more about structured products on the Money Advice Service website.
+You can find out more about structured products from MoneyHelper.

 Our research suggests that most consumers find it difficult to understand how structured products work in practice, which often leads them to overestimate the potential investment return.

-Whilst structured products can offer an alternative way to invest your money, you should also be aware that:
+While structured products can offer an alternative way to invest your money, you should also be aware that:

-If you’ve bought a structured product and want more information, you should speak to the company or person who sold it to you
+If you’ve bought a structured product and want more information, you should speak to the company or person who sold it to you.